UPPMAX/UPPMAX-documentation/docs/cluster_guides/conda.md

        conda create --prefix  $CONDA_ENVS_PATH/python36-env python=3.6 numpy=1.13.1 matplotlib=2.2.2
        ```

-   !!! info "The `mamba` alternative"
+    !!! info "The `mamba` alternative is not needed in newer versions of Conda!

-       - :warning: There are currently issues with `mamba`
-       -   `mamba` is a fast drop-in alternative to conda, using
-           "libsolv" for dependency resolution.
-It is available from the
-           `conda` module.

-       -   Example:

-           ```bash
-           mamba create --prefix  $CONDA_ENVS_PATH/python36-env python=3.6 numpy=1.13.1  matplotlib=2.2.2
-           ```
    - It all worked if you get something like this:

        ```bash